 The HALT suspension was intended to placate the striking officers - since the corrections officers' union has unsuccessfully opposed HALT since its inception in 2021 - and to entice them back to work.
-But the ambiguous scope of the suspension threatens a potentially boundless circumvention of HALT's core protections.
+But the ambiguous scope of the suspension threatened a potentially boundless circumvention of HALT's core protections.
+Commissioner Martuscello initially announced that the suspension would last 90 days, but that period expired on June 6.
+When appearing in court to oppose the preliminary injunction, lawyers for DOCCS were unable to tell the judge when the suspension would end.

-And despite Governor Kathy Hochul announcing on March 10 that the strike had ended, many incarcerated New Yorkers - including the six individuals named in the lawsuit - continue to be exposed to the devastating mental and physical harms of prolonged isolation, which HALT was enacted to prevent.
+And despite Governor Kathy Hochul announcing on March 10 that the strike had ended, many incarcerated New Yorkers - including the six individuals named in the lawsuit - continued to be exposed to the devastating mental and physical harms of prolonged isolation, which HALT was enacted to prevent.